capsidjs/capsid/README.md

 $('body').append('<div class="foo"><div class="bar"></div></div>')
 ```

 In the above situation, the getter `bar` of Foo class is wired to `bar` component inside the foo component.
-Technically accessing `bar` property almost equals to the call of `this.elem.find('.bar').cc.get('bar')`.
+Technically accessing `bar` property almost equals to the call of `this.$el.find('.bar').cc.get('bar')`.
 With the above settings you can call the following:

 ```js
 $('.foo').cc.get('foo').processBar()